|

 River to its rightful name Holy Water.
 Perhaps it will quit being polluted as well.

-is the correct translation for the Dakota's name for the "Rum River".
+is the correct translation for the Dakota's name for the "Rum River."

 canoe from Mille Lacs Lake down the badly named "Rum River" to its confluence with

 the Mississippi River.
-And do so, in an effort to change the dominant culture's collective
+And do so, "in an effort to change the dominant culture's collective

-up colorful tepees and camps at key environmental locations along the river as
+along the way and set up colorful tepees and camps at key environmental locations along the river as "environmental schools" to promote Indigenous/Native environmental awareness.

 In his article, David Gonzales wrote: "The environmental crisis necessitates that we